Serving

 Prep (20 min)

-1. Cut Pork into thin strips about 1/8 inch by 1/2 inch by 2 inches long.
+1. Slice Pork about 1/8 inch and cut into strips 1/2 inch wide and up to 2 inches long.
 Unlike beef pork should be cut with the grain when cut thin.

-2. Massage Pork together with Soy Sauce, Rice Wine and Cornstarch, then set aside to marinate for 1/2 hour or more.
+2. Mix all Marinade items and Massage into Pork.
+Set aside to marinate for 1/2 hour or more.

 3. Rinse Yu Choy and cut it whichever way you like.
 Stems do not need to be held separate unless they are quite large but I usually do anyway.